byungjincho/byungjincho.github.io/_pages/about.md

 Service
 ======
+* Program Committee in IEEE ICFEC (International Conference on Fog and Edge Computing) 2026
 * IEEE Journal on Selected Areas in Communications
 * IEEE Transactions on Wireless Communications
 * IEEE Transactions on Vehicular Technology